 At the end of March I became very unwell with unconfirmed Coronavirus (I haven’t had a test.
 If it wasn’t Covid-19 it was something else horrible).
 It was a scary time and some of it is a bit blurry in my recollection.
 Being overweight and having mild asthma made me susceptible to the virus.

 My husband, myself and our toddler self-isolated in our flat.
 At first I was very unwell with a cough, breathlessness, fever and exhaustion.
 But after that we had a lovely few days in our little bubble.
-We watched Disney films, read, played games, took naps and cooked with food my husband went out to get from the supermarket.
+We watched Disney films, read, played games, took naps and cooked with food our friends left outside our door from the supermarket.
 We weren’t oblivious to the rest of the world though; our hearts went out to the families of Coronavirus victims.

 After the fortnight was up, we were able to leave the flat whilst observing social distancing rules.
 My husband went back to work and my son and I felt a big void in his absence.
 I spoke to my Mum on the phone and she encouraged me to take my son outside for a walk now that I was allowed to do so.
 I felt sick with anxiety at the thought of it.
 My mind became flooded with images of horrific attacks happening to my son in the housing estate we live in.
 I have gone back and forth whether to share with you details of these intrusive thoughts because I worry that people would think I want those things to happen to him (when it fact it’s the complete opposite).
 If you’ve ever seen a horror film you can imagine the sort of thing (I am unable to watch horror).
 I wasn’t scared of coronavirus; my fear had spread to encompass the entire outside world.